 As of today, the possibility of earning Aeroplan points on Air Mauritius flights is now live.

-Air Mauritius officially joins Aeroplan’s ever-burgeoning ranks of partner airlines as of today, allowing members to redeem points on this little-known airline flying from a little slice of paradise just off the eastern coast of Africa in the Indian Ocean.
+Air Mauritius now fully joins Aeroplan’s ever-burgeoning ranks of partner airlines, allowing Aeroplan members to make full use of this little-known airline flying from a little slice of paradise just off the eastern coast of Africa in the Indian Ocean.